 You're invited to attend!

-Due to renovations occurring within city buildings, SPAS will not be holding 2019-20 meeting at The Sunshine Center.
-A meeting location has yet to be determined.
-If you have suggestions for a venue, we're listening!
+Due to renovations occurring within city buildings, SPAS will not be holding our 2019-20 meetings at The Sunshine Center.

 - Meeting are held the 3rd Tuesday of the month,

 - Meet and greet begins at 6:30 p.m., programs begin at 7 pm.